RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ### Distance

 Given the distance between CALC churches, it may not be feasible for a missionary to visit each one in person.
-There may be other options open to someone invited to share mission and testimony, but this would depend on the technical prowess of each church.
+There may be other options open to someone invited to share mission and testimony, but this would depend on the technical capacity of each church.
 While most would likely be able to play an informational video, setting up a video conference may present more of a challenge.

 ### Identifying Individual Supporters in Advance